vidhir0417/RioGrandedoSul-Brazil_Floods/README.md

 ## Conclusion

-The project effectively utilized Sentinel-2 imagery and GIS methods to map the 2024 floods in Rio Grande do Sul, providing reliable results through supervised classification.
+Sentinel-2 imagery and GIS methods were effectively utilized to map the 2024 floods in Rio Grande do Sul, providing reliable results through supervised classification.
 The use of NDWI and NDVI indices significantly enhanced flood detection and vegetation analysis.
 These findings underscore the value of satellite remote sensing for timely flood monitoring and its support for future disaster management and planning.

 ## References